 Naturally, the proposed algorithm has tight connections to several recent dictionary learning approaches.
-For instance, our learning formulation is closely related to the Chasing Butterflies work [17], and our resulting algorithm is very similar of the PALM method employed by the authors, initially proposed in [28].
-However, their approach is designed for general (not convolutional) multilevel dictionaries, and the algorithm is particularly targeted to lower semicontinuous functions.
-The inspiring work of in [18], on the other hand, proposed a learning approach where the dictionary is expressed as a cascade of convolutional filters with sparse kernels, and they effectively showed how this approach can be used to approximate large-dimensional analytic atoms such as those from wavelets and curvelets.
-Finally, as our proposed approach effectively learns a sparse dictionary, we share some similarities with the double-sparsity work from [29].
-In particular, in its Trainlets version [19], the authors proposed to learn a dictionary as a sparse combination of cropped wavelets atoms.
-From the previous comment on the work from [18], this could also potentially be expressed as a product of sparse convolutional atoms.
+For instance, our learning formulation is closely related to the Chasing Butterflies approach in [18], and our resulting algorithm can be interpreted as a particular case of the FAUST method, proposed in the inspiring work from [42].
+FAUST decomposes linear operators into sparse factors in a hierarchical way in the framework of a batch learning algorithm, resulting in improved complexity.
+Unlike that work, our multi-layer decompositions are not only sparse but also convolutional, and they are updated within a stochastic optimization framework.
+The work in [19], on the other hand, proposed a learning approach where the dictionary is expressed as a cascade of convolutional filters with sparse kernels, and they effectively showed how this approach can be used to approximate large-dimensional analytic atoms such as those from wavelets and curvelets.
+As our proposed approach effectively learns a sparse dictionary, our work also shares similarities with the double-sparsity work from [43].
+In particular, in its Trainlets version [20], the authors proposed to learn a dictionary as a sparse combination of cropped wavelets atoms.
+From the previous comment on the work from [19], this could also potentially be expressed as a product of sparse convolutional atoms.
+All these works, as well as our approach, essentially enforce extra regularization into the dictionary learning problem.